UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

-## Adding other substrands of scaffold
+## Add other substrands of scaffold

 First, we copy and paste the strand we just made.
 To do this, remain in select edit mode, but choose "strand" under "Select":